jr-cologne/login-script/README.md

 First of all, execute this command in your terminal or command prompt:

 ```
-composer create-project jr-cologne/login-script
+composer create-project jr-cologne/login-script your-project-name
 ```

+Do not forget to change `your-project-name` to your specific name for your project folder.

-This is basically the same as doing a `git clone` followed by a `composer install`.
+The command `composer create-project` is basically the same as doing a `git clone` followed by a `composer install`.

 This means that you are almost finished already.
 Executing the one command above should have downloaded the entire project and installed all Composer dependencies as well.